B2B sales intelligence: 4 ways the right data fuels your ABM campaigns

 B2B sales intelligence is additional intel and insights about your leads.
 This information can be used to arm your sales and marketing teams with the relevant data they need when they need it to make the sale.

-The best way to get this information is through the use of sales intelligence software which can do everything from finding and enriching lead data to advertising and executing various account-based marketing or account-based everything strategies, like gifting.
+The best way to get this information is through the use of sales intelligence software which can do everything from finding and enriching lead data to advertising and executing various account-based marketing or account-based everything strategies, like gifting

 Before we dive into some of the ways B2B sales intelligence makes this process easier, it’s important to make sure you have product-market fit.
 No ABM strategy can make up for a bad product or a product that doesn’t solve the pain point your ideal customer has.

 Sales intelligence companies gather data from individuals and organizations alike.
 The type of data you have access to depends on the type of sales intelligence tool you use.
-The best enterprise sales intelligence software will provide real-time data on potential prospects including:
+The best sales intelligence software will provide real-time data on potential prospects including:

 Sales intelligence gathers important data and showcases it in an easily digestible way.
 Your sales and marketing teams will find key insights faster than before.

 Having the most up-to-date data is key for sales team in the B2B world.
 These days people are changing jobs a lot more frequently and it pays off to know when a previous customer changes jobs or if a target company receives new funding.
-These types of sales triggers will help your team close more deals.
+These types of sales triggers will help your team close more deals

 The best sales intelligence data offers a window into a prospect's interests, goals, and business needs.
-It's easier to close deals when you can properly communicate with a potential customer by showing them your product or service can relieve pain points and help their business grow.
+It's easier to win deals when you can properly communicate with a potential customer by showing them your product or service can relieve pain points and help their business grow.

 Knowing when a prospect is not ready to make a purchase can save your team time.
 Having clear insight into a target’s buying intent allows your sales reps to spend time with the right prospects at the right time.